Actindo-AG/Documentation/DataHub/UserInterface/07_DependenciesTab.md

 This tab is not part of the *DataHub* module, but it is used in many other *Core1 Platform* modules that process entities coming from the *DataHub* module.

-[comment]: <> (Unsicher, ob das ganz stimmt.
-Die Entitäten kommen nicht unbedingt aus DataHub, z.B. dispatch note, PIM-Produkt...
-Julian fragen.)
+[comment]: <> (Das stimmt nicht ganz.
+Die Entitäten kommen nicht unbedingt aus DataHub, z.B. dispatch note, PIM-Produkt... s.
+Video)

 **Dependencies**